BaoBao0926/Paper_reproducing/README.md

   - Therefore, we should set nslics as D rather than fixed numbers
 - Compared with the code of U-Mamba, VM-UNet and nnMamba, this code is relative simple.

 I see some papers about vision mamba and segmentation in medical images.
 During this paper SegMamba, I see U-Mamba, nnMamba and VM-UNet at the same time.
 Except for VM-UNet, these three paper do not use patch embedding, instead using stem convolution.
-I guess maybe it will be better for mamba to use patch with small size.

  The Paper: [SegMamba: Long-range Sequential Modeling Mamba For 3D Medical Image Segmentation](https://arxiv.org/pdf/2401.13560)